 The pet container must be large enough for your pet to turn around, stand, and lie down in a natural position and must fit underneath the seat in front of you.
 Seat restrictions apply depending on the aircraft type because certain seats cannot accommodate your pet container.
 Frontier Airlines only accepts pet containers with the following maximum dimensions: 18” length x 14″ width x 8″ height.

-The pet-in-cabin fee of $75 one way will be assessed at check-in or may be paid in advance by calling Frontier Reservations.
+The pet-in-cabin fee of $75 one way will be assessed at check-in or may be paid in advance at the time of booking.

 Frontier Airlines accepts for transportation in the passenger cabin, on all domestic and international flights and free of charge, Service Animals trained to assist a qualified individual with a disability.
-A health certificate is not required, but credible proof, appropriate documentation or physical indicators may be required.
-Therapeutic/Emotional Support Animals are accepted provided the passenger presents a written statement on letterhead from a mental health care professional (physician, psychologist, etc.).
+Only cats, dogs, and miniature horses are accepted as Service Animals.
+Also, Frontier accepts fully trained Psychiatric Service Animals as trained Service Animals.

-The Service Animal must be properly harnessed (a collar and leash or guide dog harness) for the duration of the flight and may sit at the passenger’s feet or on the passenger’s lap if the animal is small enough.
+The Service Animal may sit at the passenger’s feet or on the passenger’s lap if the animal is small enough.
 Service Animal may not sit in the aisle or another seat.
 Passengers traveling with a Service Animal may be seated anywhere, except an emergency exit row.